José Gaspar Rodríguez de Francia

-José Gaspar Rodríguez de Francia y Velasco ([xoˈse ɣasˈpaɾ roˈðɾiɣes ðe ˈfɾansia]) (6 January 1766 – 20 September 1840) was a Paraguayan lawyer and politician, and the first dictator (1814–1840) of Paraguay following its 1811 independence from the Spanish Viceroyalty of the Río de la Plata.
+José Gaspar Rodríguez de Francia y Velasco ([xoˈse ɣasˈpaɾ roˈðɾiɣes ðe ˈfɾansia]) (6 January 1766 – 20 September 1840), also known as Doctor Francia or to Paraguayans of his time as Karai Guasu (in Guaraní, means "Great Lord"), was a lawyer, politician, statesman and the first dictator (1814–1840) of Paraguay following its 1811 independence from the Spanish Viceroyalty of the Río de la Plata.
 His official title was "Supreme and Perpetual Dictator of Paraguay", but he was popularly known as El Supremo.

-He is considered to be the chief ideologue and political leader of the faction that advocated for the full independence of Paraguay from the United Provinces of the Río de la Plata and from the Empire of Brazil.
+He was the political leader of the faction that advocated for the full independence of Paraguay from the United Provinces of the Río de la Plata and from the Empire of Brazil.
+Under his dictatorship, he isolated Paraguay from the external world.

 Early life and education

-Francia was born in Yaguarón, in modern-day Paraguarí Department.
-Francia's father was an officer turned tobacco planter from São Paulo, and his mother was a Paraguayan descended from Spanish colonists.
+Francia was born in Yaguarón, in the modern-day department of Paraguarí.
+Francia's father was a tobacco planter from São Paulo, and his mother was a Paraguayan descended from Spanish colonists.
 He was christened Joseph Gaspar de Franza y Velasco but later used the more popular name Rodríguez, and changed Franza to the more Spanish Francia.
 Although his father was simply García Rodríguez Francia (Portuguese: Garcia Rodrigues França), the dictator inserted the article de to style himself "Rodríguez de Francia y Velasco".

-He studied at the monastery school of San Francisco, Asunción, originally in training for the Catholic priesthood, but never became a priest.
-On 13 April 1785, after four years studying, he became a doctor of theology and master of philosophy at the College of Monserrat at the National University of Córdoba in what would soon become Argentina.
+He began his studies at the monastery school of San Francisco in Asunción, originally in training for the Catholic priesthood, but never became a priest.
+On 13 April 1785, he earned a degrees in theology and philosophy from the National University of Córdoba in what would soon become Argentina.
+During his studies, he was influenced by the ideas from the Age of Enlightenment and the French Revolution, and he was an avid reader of Voltaire, Rousseau, and the Encyclopédistes.

-Although he was dogged by suggestions that his father, a Brazilian tobacco exporter, was a mulatto, Francia was awarded a coveted chair of theology at the Seminary of San Carlos in Asunción in 1790.
+Despite rumors that his father was a mulatto, Francia was awarded a position in the department of theology at the Royal Seminary of San Carlos in Asunción in 1790.
 His radical views made his position as a teacher there untenable, and he soon gave up theology to study law.
 Eventually, he became a lawyer and learned five languages: Guarani, Spanish, French, Latin, and some English.

-During his studies, he was influenced by the ideas of Enlightenment and then the French Revolution.
-Francia was disgusted by Paraguay's casta system, which was imposed by Spain, and as a lawyer, he would defend the less fortunate against the affluent.
-A devotee of the Enlightenment and the French Revolution, a keen reader of Voltaire, Jean-Jacques Rousseau, and the French Encyclopedists, Francia had the largest library in Asunción.
-His interest in astronomy, combined with his knowledge of French and other subjects considered arcane in Asunción, caused some superstitious Paraguayans to regard him as a wizard who could predict the future.
+Francia was disgusted by the Spanish colonial casta system, and he defended the less fortunate against the affluent.
+His interest in astronomy and his knowledge of the French language and other subjects considered arcane in Asunción caused some Paraguayans to regard him as a wizard who could predict the future.